vrocky/no-framework-web/simple-no-framework-ssr-hyderation/FutherMore.md

 - **Event Management:** Attach and detach event listeners dynamically.
 - **Explicit Update:** `notifyUpdate(component, recursive)` handles UI updates on demand.

+Unlike React, where the renderer is abstracted away as an inaccessible black box, our framework exposes the renderer as a usable object.
+This gives developers complete freedom to implement custom logic and rendering behavior without adhering to rigid guidelines.

 *Members only:* `componentMap`, `eventMap`, `render()`, `hydrate()`, `notifyUpdate()`, `removeComponent()`

 ---